DianeDuroux/SENs/README.md

 The pipeline includes:

-1. Selecting significant gene pairs
+1. Selecting significant gene pairs identified by each epistasis detection method
 2. Clustering the epistasis networks with netANOVA
 3. Visualizing protocol-specific networks
 4. Building aggregated networks and comparing them